-Madone 3 is the entry level bike of Trek Race Performance series.
-Two different models available: 3.1 (pictured above) and 3.1 WSD (Women’s bike).
+Madone 3 is the entry-level bike of the Trek Race Performance series.
+Two different models are available: 3.1 (pictured above) and 3.1 WSD (Women’s bike).
 Specifications of 3.1 are: 300 Series OCLV Carbon frame, Shimano 105 10-speed compact drivetrain, Bontrager Approved alloy rims, and Bontrager R1 700x23c tires.
 US Price: $2,099.99.

 Domane 2 Series